 The estimated costs of providing uncompensated care as reflected below were based on a calculation which multiplied the percentage of operating expenses for our acute care hospitals to gross charges for those hospitals by the above-mentioned total uncompensated care amounts.
-Amounts included in the provision for doubtful accounts, which as mentioned above increased during the first quarter of 2013, as compared to the comparable quarter of 2012, are not included in the calculation of estimated costs of providing uncompensated care.
+Amounts included in the provision for doubtful accounts, which as mentioned above increased during the three and six-month periods ended June 30, 2013, as compared to the comparable periods of 2012, are not included in the calculation of estimated costs of providing uncompensated care.
 The percentage of cost to gross charges is calculated based on the total operating expenses for our acute care facilities (excluding provision for doubtful accounts) divided by gross patient service revenue for those facilities.
 An increase in the level of uninsured patients to our facilities and the resulting adverse trends in the provision for doubtful accounts and uncompensated care provided could have a material unfavorable impact on our future operating results.